aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/010-baselining/_index.en.md

 {{< img "cloudformation.en.png" "Autoscaling group URL" >}}

-To gain visibility into the user experience from the sysops side we've used the [cloudwatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) to export our web server logs to [cloudwatch logs](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Fasg-access-log) and we created [CloudWatch Logs metrics filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html) to track server response codes and speeds on a [dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:name=fis-dashboard-1).
+To gain visibility into the user experience from the sysops side we've used the [cloudwatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) to export our web server logs to [cloudwatch logs](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Fasg-access-log) and we created [CloudWatch Logs metrics filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html) to track server response codes and speeds on a [dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:name=FisDashboard-us-west-2).
+Note that the dashboard's name is based on the region, so if you chose another region the dashboard's name will be different.
 The dashboard also shows the number of instances in our Auto-Scaling Group (ASG).

 {{< img "fis-dashboard-1.png" "CloudWatch dashboard" >}}

 {{%expand "Accessing the dashboard from the console" %}}
 To access the dashboard, log into the AWS console as described in **Getting Started**.
-From the "Services" dropdown navigate to "CloudWatch" under "Management & Governance" or use the search bar.
-On the top left select "Dashboards" and choose "fis-dashboard-1".
+From the "**Services**" dropdown navigate to "**CloudWatch**" under "**Management & Governance**" or use the search bar.
+On the top left select "**Dashboards**" and choose "fis-dashboard-us-west-2" (or the appropriate dashboard's name based on the region you selected).
 {{% /expand%}}

 In the next section we will cover how to measure the user experience.